 Conventional modeling, analysis, and design methods should be used, whenever they are applicable, for the components of the intelligent autonomous control system as well as fuzzy controllers.
 For instance, they should be used at the Execution Level of many autonomous controllers.
 The symbolic/numeric interface is a very important issue; consequently it should be included in any analysis.
 There is a need for systematically generating less detailed, more abstract models from differential/difference equation models to be used in higher levels of the autonomous controller; see discussion below on hybrid systems.
 Tools for the implementation of this information extraction also need to be developed.
 In this way conventional analysis can be used in conjunction with the developed analysis methods to obtain an overall quantitative, systematic analysis paradigm for intelligent autonomous control systems.
+In short, we propose to use hybrid modeling, analysis, and design techniques for non uniform systems.
 This approach is not unlike the approaches used in the study of any complex phenomena by the scientific and engineering communities.